Comparisons11 min read

 ✅ Pros ❌ Cons

-Lower renewal prices Less WordPress optimization
+Lower renewal pricing Less WordPress-specific optimization

-45-day money-back guarantee No official CMS recommendation
+45-day money-back guarantee No official CMS endorsement

 Who Should Choose Bluehost?